 Swarner also credits his partnership with Marmot as a factor in his success over the years.
 "I’ve been really fortunate ever since I’ve been working with them [Marmot].
 Marmot has been a supporter of mine for the past 10 years or so.
 We’ve had an amazing relationship, and it just wouldn’t be possible without their support.
 It’s not just the gear, but the people make that company.
 They’re genuine and care about making quality product.
 It’s for the weekend warrior and for literally climbing the highest mountains in the world.
 I’ve been fortunate to have them as a supporter and sponsor and I couldn’t even picture myself with another company."

 But the one thing that Swarner worries about the most isn’t his gear or his fitness, it’s disappointing people.
-When he goes to the North Pole, Swarner will carry a flag with the names of both cancer survivors and those who have passed away.
-For a donation of $5 or more, you can add a name to the flag until March 31st, visit the donation website.
+When he goes to the North Pole, Swarner will carry a flag with the names of both cancer survivors and those who have passed away (for a donation of $5 or more, you can add a name to the flag until March 31st by visiting this website).

 "My biggest fear is to let people down and not get all the names on the flag to the North Pole," Swarner says.

 He knows that it won’t be easy.
 But when the going gets tough, Swarner will stay focused on "all the people who are battling their cancers, and the people who are pushing me forward.
 I can call on my sat phone and get evacuated out, but people who are fighting for their lives don’t have the option to say ‘hey, get me out of this situation.’"

 Originally written by RootsRated for Marmot.